Memorial Grant Program for First Responders Frequently Asked Questions (FAQs)

 Do I qualify for the Memorial Grant Program if I have been permanently disabled in the line of duty?

-The Government of Canada committed to enhance compensation benefits for public safety officers who are permanently disabled or killed in the line of duty.
 The Memorial Grant Program for First Responders recognizes the service and sacrifice of Canada’s police officers, firefighters, paramedics, correctional, parole and probation officers who died as a result of their duties, with a grant payment to eligible families.
-It does not cover those who have been permanently disabled in the line of duty.
+It does not presently cover those who have been permanently disabled in the line of duty.

-Why is the Government looking to a third-party to handle the administration of the Memorial Grant Program?
+Why has the Government hired a third-party to handle the administration of the Memorial Grant Program?